SamuelMelian/DAS-G01-2025/Iteration-4/Decisions/0010-database-removal.md

 ### Positive Consequences

 * Reduces system complexity and infrastructure costs.
-* Eliminates the need for database management, migrations, or backups.
 * Simplifies the current architecture by removing unnecessary assumptions about the database layer.

 ### Negative Consequences

-* Persistent data handling is postponed, limiting the system’s ability to demonstrate long-term behavior within the current scope.
+* Persistent data handling is postponed, limiting the system's ability to demonstrate long-term behavior within the current scope.
 * Real-time dependencies increase system availability now depends more strongly on external service uptime.

 ## Pros and Cons of the Options